en_USEnglish

 FAQs

 2. What are the best practices for developing a PWA?
-Best practices include creating a responsive application, ensuring independent connectivity through the use of service workers and strategic resource caching, and implementing native application features such as home screen installation and push notifications.
+Best practices include building a responsive app, ensuring independent connectivity through the use of service workers and strategic resource caching, and implementing native app features like home screen install and push notifications.

 3. What is a service worker?
 A service worker acts like a network proxy, intercepting network requests and deciding what to do when connectivity is limited.

 4. What is strategic resource caching?
-Strategic resource caching is a practice that allows your PWA to function even when the user is offline.
+Strategic resource caching is a practice that allows your PWA to work even when the user is offline.

-5. What are the advantages of installing PWA on the home screen?
+5. What are the benefits of installing PWA on the home screen?
 Allowing users to install your PWA on their home screen can help improve engagement and provide a smoother user experience.